Sealdah–Ballia Express

-Sealdah–Ballia Express (13105/13106) is a normal Express-type train of Indian Railways linking the city of Kolkata with Ballia district of Uttar Pradesh.
+The 13105 / 13106 Sealdah–Ballia Express is a express-type train of Indian Railways linking the city of Kolkata with Ballia district of Uttar Pradesh.

 Stopage

 This is a long-distance running express and covers its journey within a day.
 This train covers 669 kilometers at a speed of 40 km/h and through its journey it passes through important stations like: